laminas/laminas-form/docs/book/v3/form-element-manager.md

 $form = $formElementManager->get(ExampleForm::class);
 ```

-If no separate factory is required, then the form element manager will be instantiating the form class directly, by using the standard factory for elements `Laminas\Form\ElementFactory::class`.
+If no separate factory is required, then the form element manager will be instantiating the form class directly, by using the standard factory for elements (`Laminas\Form\ElementFactory`).

 ## Register and Fetch a Form With a Factory